Hippolytus of Rome

 What is Hippolytus of Rome most known for in Christian history?

-Hippolytus of Rome is most known for being the first antipope and for his extensive writings, which include the earliest detailed description of Christian liturgy in the 'Apostolic Tradition.'
-He was a significant figure in early Christian theology and ecclesiastical history.
+Hippolytus of Rome is most known for being the first antipope and a prolific early Christian writer.
+He is recognized for his extensive contributions to early Christian theology and liturgy, particularly through his work 'Apostolic Tradition,' which provides the earliest detailed description of Christian liturgical practices.

 What were Hippolytus of Rome's most important works?